 our landscape garden projects started during 2006 - 2007.

 Our before and after picnic spot

 Using broken second hand bricks for paving

 Several Picnic spots in the garden

-I’ve always liked gardens that have several corners where you can sit and entertain friends.
-On one of our trips to town we drove past a thatched roof garden furniture company and knew immediately what was missing.
-A spot in the garden where we could have enough room for six people to sit, away from the hot sun.
+I’ve always liked gardens that have corners where you can sit and entertain friends.
+On one of our trips to town we drove past a thatched roof garden furniture company and knew immediately what was missing; a spot in the garden where we could have enough room for six people to sit, away from the hot sun.
 We negotiated with the man who made them to come to our place to see if he could build a similar seating arrangement to the drawing I had already made.
 I learned by now that whatever I visualized in my mind I had to be put onto paper for others to see.

 Creating several levels in our sloping garden gave us lots of space.
 We even used the old ceramic drain pipes, dating from the forties, and made plant holders from them.

 The pathway past the new picnic area would lead to the entrance to Titanya's cottage, so we incorporated some wood next to the paving to make it wider.

 When the ivy was pulled away we discovered a large boulder next to the steps up to the cottage.
 I saw that layout to be a creative spot for my succulent bonsai collection.